fmidev/radar-wtc-filter-tests/README.md

 ## Build Docker container

+If necessary, update the variables `NEW_MAMBA_USER`, `NEW_MAMBA_USER_ID` and `NEW_MAMBA_GROUP_ID` in the `Dockerfile` to match your user and group ID.
+This is necessary to ensure that the files created by the container are owned by the user running the container.

 ```bash
 docker build --pull --rm -f "Dockerfile" -t wtcfiltering:latest "."
 ```

 You can use the script `run_container.sh` to run the container.
 Update mounts to suit your setup.

+Additionally, you can use the `docker-compose.yml` file to run the container.
+Update mounts and user id to suit your setup.

 ## Specifying filter